graphsense/graphsense-python/docs/EntitiesApi.md

     currency = "btc" # str | The cryptocurrency (e.g., btc)
     entity = 67065 # int | The entity ID
-    direction = "out" # str | Incoming or outgoing neighbors
+    direction = "out" # str | Incoming or outgoing neighbors include_labels = False # bool | Whether labels of tags should be included (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try:
         # Get an entity's neighbors in the entity graph as CSV
         api_response = api_instance.list_entity_neighbors_csv(currency, entity, direction)
+        pprint(api_response)
+    except graphsense.ApiException as e:
+        print("Exception when calling EntitiesApi->list_entity_neighbors_csv: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Get an entity's neighbors in the entity graph as CSV
+        api_response = api_instance.list_entity_neighbors_csv(currency, entity, direction, include_labels=include_labels)
         pprint(api_response)
     except graphsense.ApiException as e:
         print("Exception when calling EntitiesApi->list_entity_neighbors_csv: %s\n" % e)